 Uhlans and Pikemen and Kovniks, OH MY!

-The Iron Fang contingent within Khador has extremely potent internal synergy with each other that is caster independent making this theme force somewhat viable regardless of which caster is chosen to lead it.
+The Iron Fang contingent within Khador has extremely potent internal synergy with each other (see List Building Tips) that is caster-independent.
+This makes this theme force viable regardless of which caster is chosen to lead it.

 Few Magic Weapons